Ceci007/vidly/readme.md

 ## Introduction

-This project is the backend and frontend of vidly, an imaginary video rental application.
+This project is the backend and frontend of vidly, an imaginary video rent application.

 ![back-end screenshot](./back-end-screenshot.png)